- Current at the ACLU

 - Former CTO and founder at Silent Circle, makers of Blackphone

-- Jon Callas is a senior security technologist for Apple computer.
+- Jon Callas is a Senior Technology Fellow for the ACLU.
 He was the co-founder and former CTO of the global encrypted communications service Silent Circle and has held major positions at Digital Equipment Corporation, Apple, PGP, and Entrust.
 Callas is credited with creating several Internet Engineering Task Force (IETF) standards, including OpenPGP, DKIM, and ZRTP, which he wrote.
 Prior to his work at Entrust, he was Chief Technical Officer and co-founder of PGP Corporation and the former Chief Technical Officer of Entrust.
 He has also worked for Bruce Schneier's Counterpane Internet Security, was one of the primary authors of the DKIMmethod, and was Chief Scientist of the original PGP, Inc. founded by Phil Zimmermann.
 Callas is a member of the Infosec think tank The Shmoo Group.

 - Director, Security and Crypto, Microsoft Research

 Brian LaMacchia is a Microsoft Corporation Distinguished Engineer and heads the Security and Cryptography team within Microsoft Research (MSR).
 His team’s main project at present is the development of quantum-resistant public-key cryptographic algorithms and protocols.
 Brian is also a founding member of the Microsoft Cryptography Review Board and consults on security and cryptography architectures, protocols and implementations across the company.
 Before moving into MSR in 2009, Brian was the Architect for cryptography in Windows Security, Development Lead for .NET Framework Security and Program Manager for core cryptography in Windows 2000.
 Prior to joining Microsoft, Brian was a member of the Public Policy Research Group at AT&T Labs—Research.